pingcap/tidb-operator/en/enable-tls-between-components.md

    - A set of server-side certificates for the PD/TiKV/TiDB/Pump/Drainer component, saved as the Kubernetes Secret objects: `${cluster_name}-${component_name}-cluster-secret`
    - A set of shared client-side certificates for the various clients of each component, saved as the Kubernetes Secret objects: `${cluster_name}-cluster-client-secret`.

-2. Deploy the cluster, and set `.spec.tlsClient.enabled` to `true`.
+2. Deploy the cluster, and set `.spec.tlsCluster.enabled` to `true`.
 3. Configure `pd-ctl` to connect to the cluster.

 Certificates can be issued in multiple methods.
 This document describes two methods.
 You can choose either of them to issue certificates for the TiDB cluster: